It’s been six months. Our sense of time is still broken.

 By May, the skit got old.

-“We did it for thirty days straight and I ran out of creative ideas,” he recalled recently.
+“We did it for 30 days straight and I ran out of creative ideas,” he recalled recently.
 They discontinued the segment — making a relic of a past time that we’re still in.

-“I still have people asking me,” Meany says, “‘What day is it?’ ”
+“I still have people asking me,” Meany says, “ ‘What day is it?’ ”

 Every day is Blursday now.
 Even for the people who study time.